 }

-The problem here is that when tmp
+The problem is that when tmp

-goes out of scope its destructor will call delete on the pointer.
-Thus data
+goes out of scope, its destructor will call delete on the pointer.
+Thus, data

-is going to potentially cause problems (and I am being generous using the word potentially).
+will potentially cause problems (and I am being generous using the word potentially).

 Problem 3: Null de-referencing